SAP/cloud-security-services-integration-library/README.md

 ### Requirements
 - Java 8 or 11
 - maven 3.3.9 or later
-- as of version 2.6.1 Spring Boot >= 2.2 is required.
+- starting with version 2.6.1 Spring Boot >= 2.2 is required.
 Consequently, it also requires Spring Security version >= 5.2

 ### Sample
 - See [spring-security-hybrid-usage](samples/spring-security-hybrid-usage) for an example.